 Hopefully, I’ve been able to convince you that evolving your product by building lots of custom features is not a great idea.
 It’s short-term thinking that can destroy the future of your product.
 I know from experience that it’s hard to resist but it’s essential to stick to your vision if you want long-term success.

 Michel Roth is a passionate, pragmatic and experienced B2B Product Management professional.
-Over 20 years he has worked in startups and some of the largest tech companies of the world.
+Over 20 years he has worked in startups and some of the largest tech companies in the world.
 He’s always on the lookout for ways to make the biggest impact for both his company’s products and customers.
-You can reach him on [email protected] or connect with him in LinkedIn https://nl.linkedin.com/in/michelroth.
+You can reach him on Twitter @michelroth or connect with him on LinkedIn https://nl.linkedin.com/in/michelroth.